canonical/nginx-ingress-integrator-operator/docs/tutorial.md

 ## Deploy WordPress K8s charm
 <!-- vale Canonical.007-Headings-sentence-case = YES -->

+Nginx ingress integrator provides ingress to other charms.
+In this tutorial, we will use the WordPress charm as the backend application to demonstrate the Nginx ingress integrator charm's capability to configure ingress.

 Deployment of WordPress requires a relational database.
 The integration with the `mysql` [interface](https://juju.is/docs/sdk/integration) is required by the `wordpress-k8s` charm and hence, [`mysql-k8s`](https://charmhub.io/mysql-k8s) charm will be used.